The Same But Different

 Let’s be generous.
 Let’s be loving.
 Because in the process, we’re going to discover we have some amazing allies beside us.

-What do you find most challenging about male-female friendship?
+What do you find most challenging about male-female relationships?
 What do you find most beautiful?
-How can you protect those around you better?

 *My source for this technical Bible information is a chapter of Tim Keller’s book The Meaning of Marriage written by his eloquent wife Kathy Keller.